 If a builder or contractor has breached a contract in regards to the construction of a residential home or commercial property, it should be the responsible parties that bear the cost of repairs, not you.

-The attorneys at the Katz Law Group are highly experienced in the area of construction litigation and have the years of experience necessary to protect your rights.
+At the Katz Law Group, we are highly experienced in the area of construction litigation and have the years of experience necessary to protect your rights.
 Contact us today for a consultation.